chrisguest75/docker_examples/59_composev2/README.md

 NOTES:

 * `--ssh` is not supported on compose.
 You have to build image seperately.
 * Docker Compose V2 is a plugin.
-This can be installed on `apt` using `apt-get install -qq -y docker-compose-plugin`
+This can be installed on `apt` using `apt-get install -qq -y docker-compose-plugin` - follow guide [here](https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository)

 ## Build & Run